 - Consider planning regularly scheduled webinars that guests and employees can join so you can update them on news regarding your property’s timeline for opening (applicable if you have time to do so)

-- Brainstorm, listen, roll-up your sleeves, and do not be afraid to take chances.
-Most importantly, be ever ready to come up with marketing ideas/campaigns that make noise in a positive way, and that also support your local community and the industry on a whole
+- Brainstorm, listen, roll up your sleeves, and do not be afraid to take chances.
+Most importantly, be ever ready to come up with marketing ideas/campaigns that make noise in a positive way, and that also support your local community and the industry as a whole

 Are there any other procedures or plans I should think of implementing prior to opening?